Atari PONG

 discovered the existence of PONG and its public demonstration without

-any royalty being paid to Magnavox for its Ball and Paddle game patent.
+any royalty being paid for their Ball and Paddle game patent.
+They also

 The story of PONG was far from over: 1975 would mark the begining of